 What’s a holiday without a drink or two, right?
 Well, in this case, how about three drinks?
-This “cooking class” will have you learning how to prepare three cocktails and three appetizers using local ingredients and spirits.
+This cocktail making class in Cancun will have you eating and tasting your way through the best Mezcals that Mexico can offer.

 Here’s a hidden gem in the Riviera Maya: Isla Holbox.

 Just a 20-minute boat ride from the coast, you’ll be far from the hustle and bustle of tourists once you land on Holbox.
 No paved roads, white-sand beaches, and a laid-back vibe, this island is the place to go to escape from life (and your phone — cell signal and wifi can be spotty here).

 You won’t want to miss the lagoon with flamingos, white sand beaches, the clear blue waters, and the stunning sunset from the pier.
 And while you’re here, be sure to have one of the island’s unique eats: lobster pizza.

 For more on Isla Holbox, check out our detailed guide which includes what to do, where to stay, and how to get there.

 There’s lots of beautiful nature and animal life in Riviera Maya and the best way to appreciate these animals is to see them in their natural habitat.
 Snorkeling and diving are awesome ways to get closer to marine life such as whale sharks and sea turtles but as always, be sure to keep your distance and be respectful when participating in such activities.